 Based in the woods and working far beyond, Gregg McLachlan is recognized as a leading trainer, marketing rethinker and rural social media strategist in southwestern Ontario.
-He works with small businesses and organizations who want to elevate their branding.
+He has worked with small businesses and organizations at the local provincial and national level who want to elevate their branding.
 He has been a conference and workshop guest speaker for rural downtown business associations, provincial government agencies, municipal economic development departments and tourism organizations, as well as provincial and national nonprofits.
-His new conference and workshop talk for 2018 is entitled, 2017 Is Sooooo Yesterday, and helps organizations understand how social media is evolving and how to stay ahead and be effective.
-Contact Gregg at firstname.lastname@example.org
+Contact Gregg at email@example.com

 Learn more about Your Town Rising, a new initiative co-founded by Leslie and Gregg McLachlan and find out how you can bring them to your town